VenLL/tswd-portfolio-Ven/visualizing-government-debt.md

 **This kind of line chart makes it easy to focus on the _trends_ of a specific country when there is a pool of differing countries.**

 However, the abbreviations of the countries may make it harder for certain audiences to understand, as not everyone may be familiar with country acronyms.
 Additionally, it is hard to compare each country’s data and trends with other countries when they are all situated in separate charts.
-It is also challenging to link the year frames for the x axis to the graphs when there is only one x axis that show the year points, and it is situated so down below.
+It is also challenging to link the year frames for the x axis to the graphs when there is only one x axis that shows the year points, and it is situated so down below.

 When I tried to duplicate the x axis label so that the year points could be emphasized under each individual chart; the row of charts at the bottom of the graph would happen to get their year points “cut off”, no matter how I tried.
 The whole graph looked weirder with the “cut off” labels at the bottom of the graph.
 Thus, I decided to leave the x axis label as they originally were: that only the last row of charts would have their year frames labeled.
 I am still unsure of the reason behind having the last row of labels “cut off” when trying to duplicate the year frames.
 This will be something I would like to solve when working with _Flourish_ in the future.